 Weeding - Keep the area around your plants free of weeds.
-Weeds compete with all plants for food, water and light.
+Weeds compete with other plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

 Grooming - Clip off dead or unsightly growth to maintain attractive form and shape.
 Deadhead or remove flowers when blooms have faded, leaving as much foliage as possible.
 As long as the foliage remains green it will gather sunlight and transmit energy into the root system for the following growing season.

 Feeding - Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster.
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
 Resume fertilizing when new growth appears in the spring.

 For container planting, move plants next to your home's southern foundation for added warmth and protection.
 They may also be moved into an unheated, protected area such as a garage or cellar.
 If moved to a protected area be sure you water them well once every 7 to 10 days.